Taliban deputy leader says 'committed' to peace in NYT op-ed - Journal du Cameroun

 The agreement could come as soon as February 29, though no date has yet been made public.

-“We are about to sign an agreement with the United States and we are fully committed to carrying out its every single provision, in letter and spirit,” Haqqani writes.
+“We are about to sign an agreement with the United States and we are fully committed to carrying out its every single provision, in letter and spirit,” Haqqani wrote.

 But he also admitted that the group is “aware of the concerns and questions” over any potential Taliban return to power.

-“My response to such concerns is that it will depend on a consensus among Afghans,” Haqqani writes, adding that the Taliban was ready to agree on “a new, inclusive political system in which the voice of every Afghan is reflected and where no Afghan feels excluded”.
+Haqqani wrote that the Taliban were ready to agree on “a new, inclusive political system in which the voice of every Afghan is reflected and where no Afghan feels excluded”.

-He also states that concerns about Afghanistan being used by foreign militant groups to “threaten regional and world security” are “inflated”.
+Haqqani also stated that concerns about Afghanistan being used by foreign militant groups to “threaten regional and world security” were “inflated”.

-The US invaded Afghanistan after the 9/11 attacks on the World Trade Centre and the Pentagon by Al Qaeda, who were guests of the Taliban at the time.
+The US invaded Afghanistan after the 9/11 attacks by Al Qaeda, who were guests of the Taliban at the time.

 One of the promises believed to be included in the deal is for the Taliban to ban any foreign militant groups on Afghan soil.

-The Haqqanis are long suspected of having links with Pakistan’s Inter-Services Intelligence (ISI), while Siraj’s father Jalaluddin was alleged to have had nurtured close ties to al Qaeda supremo Osama bin Laden.
+The Haqqanis are long suspected of having links with Pakistan’s Inter-Services Intelligence (ISI) agency, while Sirajuddin’s father Jalaluddin spoke Arabic and was alleged to have had nurtured close ties to Al Qaeda supremo Osama bin Laden.

+The network has also been accused of assassinating top Afghan officials and holding kidnapped Western citizens for ransom — including US soldier Bowe Bergdahl, released in 2014.

+Reaction to the piece itself — and the decision to run it — was swift and angry on social media.